 What Is the Burden of Proof for a Glyphosate Claim?

-If you have experienced health issues associated with Glyphosate, you may have a reason for legal action against the company.
+If you have experienced health issues associated with Glyphosate, you may have a reason for legal action against the company through a product liability lawsuit.

 Bayer may be liable for your illness or the death of a loved one from failure to warn customers of the product's potential risks.
 To hold the company accountable, you must prove two key elements.